pkaushik23/mycodeshares/FbLoginMvcWebApp/HowTo.md

 ### Motivation:
 >Implement social authentication without the [ASP.NET Core Identity](1) API.

 While trying to implement social login for a sample *ASP.NET Core MVC application*, I went through the official Microsoft [documentation](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/?view=aspnetcore-3.1).
 And, I must admit despite going through it mutiple times, I was not able to wrap my head around it.
-Either, perhaps the documentation is arranged in a manner which is more focussed towards [ASP.NET Core Identity](1) API or I was terribly confused.
+Either, perhaps the documentation is arranged in a manner which is more focussed towards [ASP NET Core Identity](1) API or I was terribly confused.
 I think safe to assume later.

 This blog is a result of one of my self learning exercise, I followed this help [document](2), but still many things were missing and hence this post.
 Therefore documenting it for later reference.